Black Women Are Facing A Maternal Health Crisis – What Can We Do?

 These NYC maternal health statistics are hard to believe and even harder to digest.
 The worst part is that these numbers are getting higher by the year.

-So how can we fix the Maternal Morbidity issue in NYC?
+So how can we fix the Maternal Health Crisis issue in NYC?
 The NYC Health Department has a report with some suggestions, but here are my ideas for what people can do on their own.

 The best way to get ahead of this issue is to be informed as much as possible.
 Know your rights, and always be aware of the worst possible outcomes.
 By staying educated, and keeping friends and family informed we can start to reverse these statistics.
 Bringing a new life into the world is not easy but it helps to be prepared and equipped with all the information you need for a successful birthing experience.